2008 United States House of Representatives elections in Arizona: Independents

-Independent Brent Maupin, a Sedona engineer and businessman.
+Independent Brent Maupin, a Sedona engineer and businessman ran.

 General election

 Campaign

 Kirkpatrick ran on a platform of tax cuts for 86 million middle-class families, making health care affordable and accessible to all, and encouraging renewable energy projects to end America's dependence on foreign energy and create jobs for rural Arizona.
 She also supported increasing teacher salaries, expanding SCHIP, and adding a division to the army.
 As a member of the Arizona State Legislature, Kirkpatrick was known for her willingness to work across party lines.

 Hay meanwhile ran on increasing offshore drilling and in the Arctic National Wildlife Refuge as well as tapping oil reserves in Colorado and Wyoming to stimulate the economy.
 She also recognized the need to reach across party lines to create meaningful change.